-Before buying any tradelines, you’ll want to take a good look at your credit profile on CreditKarma.com (or order one of your three free credit reports allowed each year from annualcreditreport.com) and make sure everything is accurate and up to date.
+Before buying any tradelines, you’ll want to take a good look at your credit profile on CreditKarma.com (or order your free credit reports from annualcreditreport.com) and make sure everything is accurate and up to date.

 If there is inaccurate information in your credit profile, you should clean up your credit report by disputing the errors.
 If you need help with the dispute process, you may want to look into working with a reputable credit repair service in addition to buying tradelines.
 [Disclosure: This article contains affiliate links.]

 Examine each of your credit accounts and try to understand how it may be affecting your credit score, whether positively or negatively.

 This foundational step will allow you to form a clear picture of your unique credit situation so you can choose the smartest path to move forward.

 Now that you are aware of what is in your credit profile, ask yourself what variables could be improved and which strategies would be a good investment of your time, effort, and money.

 For example, if you have a blemished payment history with derogatory items that are bringing down your score, you could balance that out by adding as much positive payment history as possible with a seasoned tradeline.

 If your credit age is young, you may want to increase the age of your oldest account and your average age of accounts by becoming an authorized user on an old account.